electerious/Ackee/docs/Get started.md

 docker run -p 27017:27017 -d mongo
 ```

 For persistent storage, mount a host directory to the container directory `/data/db`, which is identified as a potential mount point in the mongo Dockerfile.
+When starting a new container, Docker will use the volume of the previous container and copy it to the new container, ensuring that no data gets lost.

 ```
 docker run -p 27017:27017 -v /path/to/local/folder:/data/db -d mongo